-This Master's thesis is motivated by the effort to optimize the design process for bucket foundations.
+This Master's Thesis is motivated by the effort to optimize the design process for bucket foundations.
 It represents a preliminary basis for the study regarding undrained response of the bucket foundation in cohesionless soils, due to rapid/impulsive loading from the design wave.
 The current procedure in determining capacity in Ultimate Limit State, comprises calculation with both drained and undrained states, where the response causing lowest capacity is selected for design.
+For cohesionless soils, this will in most cases be the drained capacity, even though it may lead to an excessively conservative design.

 Four small-scale tests on a monotonically loaded bucket foundation is conducted to evaluate the relationships between loading velocity and generation of negative pore pressures.
 The tests are performed at different loading velocities, increased by a factor 10 for each test, starting at 0.01 mm/s for test 1 and ending at 10 mm/s for test 4.
 Loading is applied by an hydraulic piston, which is coupled with a load cell that record the force mobilized to maintain the prescribed loading velocity.
-The bucket applied has a height/diameter ratio of 1/2.
+The bucket applied has a height/diameter ratio of 0.5.
 8 transducers are installed on the bucket, which reads the pore pressure development during loading.
-Horizontal and vertical displacement transducers register the movement of the bucket during loading, which will be analyzed in light of the generation of negative pore pressures.
+Horizontal and vertical displacement transducers record movement of the bucket during the test, which will be analyzed in light of the generation of negative pore pressures.